-By the Rev. Dr. Ed Hird
+By Rev. Dr. Ed Hird

 The Rev. Dr. Ed Hird, Rector

--Ed’s brand-new sequel book Restoring Health: body, mind and spirit is available online with Amazon.com in both paperback and ebook form.
+-The sequel book Restoring Health: body, mind and spirit is available online with Amazon.com in both paperback and ebook form.
 In Canada, Amazon.ca has the book available in paperback and ebook.
-It is also posted on Amazon UK (paperback andebook ), Amazon France (paperback and ebook), and Amazon Germany (paperback and ebook).
+It is also posted on Amazon UK (paperback and ebook), Amazon France (paperback and ebook), and Amazon Germany (paperback and ebook).

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online.

-‘Battle for the Soul of Canada’, please send a $18.50 cheque to ‘ED HIRD’, #1008-555 West 28th Street, North Vancouver, BC V7N 2J7.
+– In order to obtain a signed copy of the prequel book Battle for the Soul of Canada, please send a $18.50 cheque to ‘Ed Hird’, #1008-555 West 28th Street, North Vancouver, BC V7N 2J7.
 For mailing the book to the USA, please send $20.00 USD.
-This can also be done by PAYPALusing the firstname.lastname@example.org .
+This can also be done by PAYPAL using the e-mail email@example.com .
 Be sure to list your mailing address.
 TheBattle for the Soul of Canada e-book can be obtained for $9.99 CDN/USD.